Vitamins, Minerals, and Supplements

 Vitamins and minerals in MS

-A variety of vitamins, minerals, and other related supplements have been evaluated for use as symptomatic and disease-modifying treatments for people with MS. The most important of these include vitamin D and vitamins and minerals with antioxidant effects, such as vitamins C and E and selenium.
+A variety of vitamins, minerals, and other related supplements have been considered for use as symptomatic and disease-modifying treatments for people with MS. However, there is a lack of sufficient research to make recommendations regarding the effectiveness and safety for all people with MS. Common vitamin and mineral supplements include vitamin D and vitamins and minerals with antioxidant effects, such as vitamins C and E and selenium.

 The idea behind taking antioxidant vitamins, which include vitamin A (usually taken as beta-carotene, which is a safer form of the vitamin), and vitamins C and E, is that these vitamins reduce damage caused by free radicals.
 A free radical (also called an oxidant) is a molecule in the body that has an unpaired electron.
 These molecules are very unstable because they are constantly trying to pair their unpaired electron.
 This causes them to react with other substances in the body, resulting in oxidative damage.
 The RDA of antioxidant vitamins can be obtained by eating 3 to 4 servings of vegetables and 2 to 4 servings of fruits every day.
 The safety of taking antioxidant vitamin supplements in amounts exceeding the RDA has not been established in people with MS and there is a theoretical risk that these vitamins may stimulate the immune system, which is already overactive in MS.